-UCEDC’s training staff offers a variety of free business/financial literacy programs at our headquarters in Cranford and throughout New Jersey in partnership with other agencies and organizations that share our commitment to small business growth.
+UCEDC’s training staff offers a variety of free business/financial literacy workshops at our headquarters in Cranford and throughout New Jersey in partnership with other agencies and organizations that share our commitment to small business growth.

 Look for the following programs and other UCEDC workshops on our training calendar or use the Search function at the top of the page.

 - Basics of Financing Your Business Watch our introductory video

 - Intellectual Property Basics for Small Businesses and Start-ups Watch our introductory video

 - Introduction to Franchising Watch our introductory video

 - Marketing Made Real: the Essential Steps for Small Business Success Watch our introductory video

 - Starting a Business in New Jersey Watch our introductory video

 - The Price is Right: the How-to’s of Pricing your Products and Services for Marketing Success Watch our introductory video

 - Understanding your Financial Statements Watch our introductory video